diplodoc-platform/mdx-extension/README.md

 ### Asynchronous Component Loading

-The `useMdx` and `useMdxSsr` hooks now support an optional `idMdxComponentLoader` parameter that enables asynchronous loading of MDX components:
+The `useMdx` and `useMdxSsr` hooks support an optional `idMdxComponentLoader` parameter that enables asynchronous loading of MDX components:

 ```tsx
 interface PageProps {